Master of Public Administration Executive Track

 Elevate your career in the public or nonprofit sector alongside a cohort of working professionals in a flexible, top-ranked program.

-The UConn Master of Public Administration (MPA) executive track is designed for experienced working professionals in public or nonprofit organizations.
+The Master of Public Administration (MPA) executive track is designed for experienced working professionals in public or nonprofit organizations.

 This professional degree provides current and future leaders with analytic and management skills necessary to advance their careers.
 The program is tailored for the life of working professionals, featuring: